-Previously: CM 116 Prerequisite or Parallel: ENG E101
+Previously: CM 116 Elective Code: C

 Practical experience in all aspects of writing, editing, managing, and designing through assignments on a variety of student-sponsored publications.
 Included will be work on the school newspaper, yearbook and literary magazine.
 This course uses computer word processing programs for the completion of assignments and production of publications.